isomerpages/mlaw-pto/_deceased-cpf-estate-monies/claims-against-bona-vacantia-estate.md

 The Public Trustee will assess each claim on a case-by-case basis.
 You may wish to submit your application for the Public Trustee’s assessment after meeting the eligibility conditions and adhering to the prescribed waiting period (see section on Time).

 **6. Can I make an equitable or moral claim on a Muslim estate with no entitled next-of-kin?**<br>
-No, section 27(6) of the Civil Law Act (Cap.
-43) specifically excludes Muslim estates.
+No, section 27(6) of the Civil Law Act 1956 specifically excludes Muslim estates.

 For Muslim estates without entitled next-of-kin, the monies will be paid to Baitulmal which is in accordance with Muslim inheritance laws.

 **7. What are the assets of the deceased against which I can make an equitable or moral claim?**<br>
-You can make an equitable or moral claim against all the assets of the deceased (including un-nominated CPF monies) as long as you can show proof that the deceased has no surviving next-of-kin who is eligible to inherit these assets under the Intestate Succession Act (Cap.
-146).
+You can make an equitable or moral claim against all the assets of the deceased (including un-nominated CPF monies) as long as you can show proof that the deceased has no surviving next-of-kin who is eligible to inherit these assets under the Intestate Succession Act 1967.
 Whether the claim will succeed against all or only part of the assets will depend on the facts and circumstances.

 **8. I do not know if the deceased has any assets.
 Can the Public Trustee assist me in my search?**<br>
 The Public Trustee will not be able to assist a claimant in his search for assets of the deceased.
 A claimant will need to provide the Public Trustee with the details of the assets owned by the deceased (including the estimated value(s)).